kreativan/DropzoneProcesswire/README.md

 What Dropzone module can do:
 * It can uplaod your files to a specified destination.
-* It can post aditional data along with the files.
+* It can post aditional data along with the images/files.
 * It can submit your form as normal after uploading files.
-* It can load existing files/images into the field.
+* It can load existing images/files into the field.
 * It sends post request on file remove, so you can use it to delete files from a server or a page.
 * Yes, it can remove images/file from processwire page.
-* And yeah, it can add images/files toa  processeire page.
+* And yeah, it can add images/files to a processeire page.
-* It has bult in methods for adding and removing fields from a page
+* It has bult in methods for adding and removing files/images from a page.
 * If you have a debug mode enabled, it will console.log json response from php so you can review and debug posted data.
 * It has basic form and file validations.
 * It has number (2+3=?) captcha (optional) and custom honeypot spam protection.